pgourlain/vscode_erlang/README.md

 ![build](images/vscode-erlang-build.png)

 - Standard rebar3 is the default build tool, also rebar is supported.
 The rebar.config file should be placed in the root directory.
-- Build arguments are configurable, by default "compile" is used in build command
+- Build arguments are configurable, by default "compile" is used
 - You can override the default in configuration file (i.e. workspace settings)

 ![build](images/vscode-erlang-build-args.png)